anthonydb/practical-sql/ISSUE_TEMPLATE.md

 Having trouble with data, code, or exercises in Practical SQL?
 I'm glad to help.
 Please answer these questions, and I'll typically reply within one business day.

+Please include the chapter number in your issue title.
+For example: "Chapter 13: Regular Expression Question"

 ### General

 **What's your operating system (e.g. Windows 10, macOS Mojave, Ubuntu, etc.)?**